CBATeam/CBA_A3/README.md

 ## Known Issues

-* CBA Keybindings and settings require a mission to be initialized to function properly.
+* CBA Keybindings and Settings require a mission to be initialized to function properly.
 This includes working in the main menu of Arma 3.
 Commandline parameters like `-world=empty` or `-skipIntro` will cause Keybindings and Settings to work ONLY in-game but NOT in the main menu.

 ## License